What is it?

 The standard period of study of the bachelor's program in media management is seven semesters.
 The courses are modular and on completing each module students earn credit points in the European Credit Transfer and Accumulation System (ECTS).
 The European Credit Transfer System facilitates the recognition of completed courses and credit points from other institutions of higher education.

 The program's first two semesters impart wide-ranging fundamental knowledge, creating a solid academic basis.
 In the ensuing modules, the acquired fundamentals are then consolidated and expanded in practice-oriented project work and more in-depth lectures and seminars.
 Project studies that focus on the practice-oriented application of the knowledge and skills gained, make up a major proportion of the second part of the program.
 Independent work in small groups constitutes the distinct characteristic of the project studies phase.
-On top of this, all students complete one semester internship.
+On top of this, all students complete one-semester internship.

 The program ends with the completion of a bachelor's thesis.
 Students choose the topics of their thesis in consultation with the advising professors.
-Choosing a topic allows students to create individual profiles in media business, media engineering or media design, or in a combination of these areas.
+Choosing a topic allows students to create individual profiles in the media business, media engineering or media design, or in a combination of these areas.

 Find further information here:

-The media management degree program helped me to build a basic understanding for computer engineering and design – a very valuable skill in any digital company as working in cross-functional teams is key.
+The media management degree program helped me to build a basic understanding of computer engineering and design – a very valuable skill in any digital company as working in cross-functional teams is key.
 The opportunity to spend a semester abroad also helped me to become more culturally aware and fluent in English – other key factors for success in a global company.- Stefan Heinrich

 Product Marketing Manager (Music) bei YouTube